az-digital/az_quickstart/CONTRIBUTING.md

 ### Configuration Management and Database Updates

-Many times the issue of how or when to make a database update, or whether to simply rely on configuration file changes when adding or changing quickstart functionality comes up.
+Many times the issue of how or when to make a database update, or whether to simply rely on configuration file changes when adding or changing Quickstart functionality comes up.
 #### Context
 `az-digital/az_quickstart` is a drupal distribution that is hosted on many